 - References (minimum 50 references)

-- Review articles give an overview of existing literature in a field, often identifying specific problems of issues and analyzing information from available published work on the topic with a balanced perspective.
+- Review articles give an overview of existing literature in a field, often identifying specific problems and analyzing information from published work on the topic with a balanced perspective.

 - The manuscript file should be organized according to the following headings: